letsencrypt/cp-cps/CP-CPS.md

 ## 8.4 Topics covered by assessment

-Compliance audits cover ISRG's compliance with the ISRG CP and this CPS, as well as the following WebTrust principles and criteria:
+Compliance audits cover ISRG's compliance with the ISRG CP/CPS, as well as the following WebTrust principles and criteria:

 * Principles and Criteria for Certification Authorities
 * WebTrust Principles and Criteria for Certification Authorities – SSL Baseline with Network Security